Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Mental State Modeling

-Creating representations of user beliefs and intentions
+Creating dynamic representations of user beliefs, intentions, and knowledge.

 3